 Latest News

-- Genesee RiverWatch on WXXI Connections Discussing Impact of Phosphorus on Water Quality April 6, 2023A discussion with Evan Dawson of WXXI about Phosphorus and its Impact on Water QualityRead more...
+- Phosphorus: WXXI Connections – Genesee RiverWatch Discussing Impacts to Water Quality April 6, 2023A discussion with Evan Dawson of WXXI about Phosphorus and its Impact on Water QualityRead more...

 - The Story Behind the Houghton Streambank Project December 8, 2021This article is part of Genesee RiverWatch’s 2021 Year End Appeal Series – telling the stories behind our significant accomplishments.
 In 2017-18 we completed our first streambank restoration project at a site near Belfast, NY, owned by Mallards Dairy, LLC.
 Our ...Read more...